top of page

 Radical is excellent at teaching people how horses communicate and our teen and adult riders enjoy doing ground work with him before starting in the saddle.
 He’s a sensitive horse who truly cares about his riders.
 Rad is owned and leased to the program by Dr. Bess Darrow with Tune-ups Equine Dentistry.

-Lilly represents Grace Under the Oaks for special occasions and has visited schools, churches, Special Olympics events and even the Ronald McDonald house.
+Lilly has visited schools, churches, Special Olympics events and even the Ronald McDonald house.

 This little girl loves being the center of attention and is always up for an adventure.
 Lilly is owned by our Executive Director and Instructor, Jennifer Lang.